lostisland/faraday/README.md

 ## Getting Started

 The best starting point is the [Faraday Website][website], with its introduction and explanation.

 Need more details?
-See the [Faraday API Documentation][apidoc] to see how it works internally.
+See the [Faraday API Documentation][apidoc] to see how it works internally, or take a look at [Advanced techniques for calling HTTP APIs in Ruby](https://mattbrictson.com/blog/advanced-http-techniques-in-ruby) blog post from @mattbrictson 🚀

 ## Supported Ruby versions